-Aug 13, 2020 - Blog by
+Aug 13, 2020 - by Moorhead Real Estate Law Group

 If constructing two or more condominiums within the same development is of interest, a multicondominium structure may be worth considering.
 A multicondominium structure is often used with large development projects, mainly because this structure allows developers to continue construction after phasing deadlines expire.
-A multicondominium structure is often also used when a developer would like a higher density permit to build additional condominiums.
+A multicondominium structure is often also used when a developer would like a higher-density permit to build additional condominiums.
 Oftentimes, obtaining financing for development with multiple condominiums is much easier under a multicondominium structure, due to presale requirements.

 The main advantage of a multicondominium structure is the ability to have one condominium association govern all the condominiums within a development.
 Florida law allows two or more condominiums to be operated by one condominium association and permits the articles of incorporation and bylaws governing the association to be recorded for the first condominium and then incorporated to all the condominiums constructed after.